Europe

 11: Get Souvenirs at the Central Market

-The Central Market of Budapest is an indoor one.
+The Central Market of Budapest aka the Great Market Hall is an indoor one.
 Constricted in the 19th century, the building has three floors, one of which full of cool thing to bring back home as a memory.

 On the first floor you can enjoy an inexpensive, yet truly delicious meal, or buy fresh produce, meat, cheese, sausages (these are something Hungarians take pride in, so try them) to try and whip up something yourself.